Wave-Shape-Tolerant Photonic Quantum Gates

 Here $\hbar$ is the Plank constant, $\gamma'\sim \chi^{(3)}E_p$ is the interaction strength (see more details below, after \refeqs{eq:main-eqs-p}{eq:main-eqs-si}), and $\tilde h$ describes the non-instantaneous response of the nonlinear medium in frequency domain.
 Although our further analysis shows that the particular form of $\tilde h$ is not important, for numerical simulations we use the function

 where $\delta$ is the Dirac $\delta$-function.
-This response function has a transparent physical meaning: $\delta$-function ensures the energy conservation; The frequency-dependent form-factor effectively ``switches off'' the interaction at frequencies larger than $\omega_R\approx 2\pi/\delta$.
+This response function has a transparent physical meaning: $\delta$-function ensures the energy conservation; The frequency-dependent form-factor effectively ``switches off'' the interaction at frequencies larger than $\omega_R\approx 2\pi/\sigma$.
 This represents schematically a typical frequency-dependent $\chi^{(3)}$ for dielectrics \cite{boyd92:book,bloembergen96:book,bree12:book}, which vanishes at frequencies above the band-gap.
-The presence of the cutoff frequency $\omega_R$ in \refeq{eq:htilde} means that the photons can effectively interact to each other only if they are located at the distance smaller than $\sigma$ in time.
+The presence of the cutoff frequency $\omega_R$ in \refeq{eq:htilde} means that the photons can effectively interact to each other only if they the are separated in time by an interval smaller than $\sigma$.
 This implies also spatial nonlocality: The photons interact if they are at the distance smaller than $c\sigma$.
 For ``typical'' materials like fused silica $\sigma$ has been recently measured to be at the level of hundreds of attoseconds \cite{hofmann15,sommer16}.